Arizona Perjury Laws

 Research The Law:

 As you can see, the crimes of perjury and false swearing can carry serious criminal penalties.
 However, there may be defenses that apply to both crimes.
-If you want to learn more about the penalties or defenses associated with perjury and false swearing in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+If you've been charged with perjury or false swearing in Arizona, it's in your best interests to reach out to a local criminal defense attorney to discuss your case and start crafting your defense.

 Contact a qualified attorney.